Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 4.Madurai Plateau

-This plateau found in the Madurai district extends up to the foothills of the western ghats.
-Vaigai and Thamirabarani basin are located in this zone.
+This plateau found in the Madurai district extends up to the foothills of the Western Ghats.
+The Vaigai and Thamirabarani basins are located in this zone.

 Plains

-The plains in Tamil nadu is divided into two they are inland plains and coastal plains.
-Inland plains are are drained by Palar, Ponnaiyar, Cauvery and Thamirabarani.
+The plains in Tamil Nadu are divided into two they are inland plains and the coastal plains.
+Inland plains are drained by rivers Palar, Ponnaiyar, Cauvery and Thamirabarani.

-Cauvery plains are the most fertile plains of the state.
-The plains of Cauvery is found in Salem, Erode, Karur, Tiruchirapalli, Pudukottai, Thanjavur, Tiruvarur and Nagapattinam districts.
+The Cauvery plains are the most fertile plains of the state.
+The plains of Cauvery are found in Salem, Erode, Karur, Tiruchirapalli, Pudukottai, Thanjavur, Tiruvarur and Nagapattinam districts.

-These coastal plains are formed by rivers that flows towards east and drains in the Bay of Bengal and in some places it is more than 80 km wide.
+These coastal plains are formed by rivers that flow towards the east and drain into the Bay of Bengal, and in some places, it is more than 80 km wide.

-Tamil Nadu coastal plains are emerging coast, still some parts are submerged into the sea.
+Tamil Nadu coastal plains are an emerging coast; still, some parts are submerged into the sea.

 The sand dunes formed along the coast of Ramanathapuram and Thoothukudi districts are called Teri.
 Coral rocks are found at the head of the Gulf of Mannar in the eastern coastal plain.